 He says incidents like this are happening too often, especially during the holidays.

 "You know we suffered now the record-setting numbers for Louisville's history with the 174th and 175th homicide, referring to the early morning the 175th with the two teens.
-With one teen 15 years old in critical. this has been at a faster pace even then 2020 record-setting fatal numbers."
+With one teen 15 years old in critical. this has been at a faster pace even then 2020 record-setting fatal numbers," said 2X.

 Mitchell said that upon further investigation, it appears both teens were shot at Hecks Lane.